Former owner of ice cream shop in Greenwood sentenced to probation for child pornography

 GREENWOOD, Ind.– The former owner of a popular Greenwood ice cream shop pleaded guilty to child pornography charges and learned his sentence Monday.

 John Cassin, 75, pleaded guilty to two counts of possession of child pornography.
 He received three years on probation, with the first year being on home detention.
+He will also have to register as a sex offender for life.
 Prior to the plea, he had been facing one to six years in jail and a fine of up to $10,000.

 Cassin was the owner of the popular Mrs. Curl Ice Cream Shop in Greenwood.
 Following his arrest in April, the shop said new ownership was put in place in January of 2019 due to Cassin’s age and pending retirement.
 The company remained open and Cassin gave up any further role at the establishment.